Naomi Chazan Fellowship - New Israel Fund Australia

 Image

-Support social justice, human rights and experience the Naomi Chazan Fellowship, the best way to see a new side of Israel.
+Support social justice, human rights and experience the Naomi Chazan Fellowship, the best way to see a new side of Israel and the occupied Palestinian territories.